porterbmoody/balmingilead/content/posts/The Book of Abraham.md

 BYU Studies Quarterly 61, no. 4 (2022) 13
 What Egyptian Papyri
 Did Joseph Smith Possess?
-I
-n early July 1835, Joseph Smith acquired some Egyptian papyri from which he claimed to translate the Book of Abraham.1 From historical evidence and the papyrus fragments that were returned to The Church of Jesus Christ of Latter-day Saints in November 1967,2 we can piece
+In early July 1835, Joseph Smith acquired some Egyptian papyri from which he claimed to translate the Book of Abraham.1 From historical evidence and the papyrus fragments that were returned to The Church of Jesus Christ of Latter-day Saints in November 1967,2 we can piece